brunogarciagonzalez/lectures-starter-code/module-2/intro-to-sinatra-and-mvc/README.md

   - what is a port?
   - how does this tie into RR Cycle?

+## Anatomy of URLs

 ## Introducing ...
 REST:
 - What is it?
 - how does this tie into RR Cycle?
+  - HTTP is "stateless"
+    - ...
 - How does CRUD fit into REST?

 ## Introducing ...
 Sinatra: